 Hey, vinegar lovers!
 Did you know that vinegar is the result of fermentation?

 That’s the same process that makes your beer fizzy and your homemade dough rise.
 It’s all thanks to microorganisms like yeast and bacteria that chow down on the sugars and starches in food and produce alcohol or acid.
 And that’s what gives vinegar its tangy, tarty taste and natural preserving properties.

 But it’s not just vinegar — most alcoholic drinks like beer, cider, wine, and whiskey are also made through fermentation.

 Fun fact: the word “vinegar” actually comes from “vin aigre” in Old French, which means “sour wine.”

-Acetobacter bacteria, which live everywhere (in the air, on fruit, inside grape presses), will populate your wine and start to feed on the alcohol contained in it, churning out acetic acid as a byproduct.
-The higher the acetic acid content relative to the water content, the more acidic and stronger the vinegar.
+Leave a bottle of wine open for 2 weeks, and boom, and you’ve got yourself some wine vinegar.
+It’s all thanks to the acetobacter bacteria, which are everywhere (in the air, on fruit, even inside grape presses), that start munching on the alcohol in the wine and produce acetic acid as a byproduct.
+The more acetic acid, the more acidic and stronger the vinegar.

 Apple Cider Vinegar

 Are you ready to learn about the magic behind apple cider vinegar?